What You Need To Know About This Revolutionary “Old” Way To Clean Up Pollution

 OPG+ strives to help solve environmental cleanup problems for businesses, while reducing cleanup costs.
 The Quick Response Team is made up of skilled technicians that can dispatch to most locations within hours.
 OPG+ is also very proud of their role in protecting the planet.
 Used to clean up more than 36,000 spills across the globe, their formula is part of the US Environmental Protection Agency’s Contingency Plan for Oil Spills, and is used by the United States Army, Navy, Air Force and Marines.

-OPG+ environmental cleanup services and OPG+ environmental cleanup products use a 100% biodegradable product that is the world’s most environmentally safe and cost-effective remediation process for the mitigation of hazardous spills.
+OPG+ environmental cleanup services use a 100% biodegradable product that is the world’s most environmentally safe and cost-effective remediation process for the mitigation of hazardous spills.

-They have recently made the formula available for general use.
-The same formula that is used to clean up large environmental hazards is packaged in a convenient spray bottle for people to use for everyday messes.
-OPG+ continues to find more applications for their formula, and look forward to a future full of possibilities.
+OPG+ continues to find more applications for their formula and looks forward to a future full of possibilities.
 It is their mission to help businesses, people, and mother nature overcome the obstacles that come along with modern advancements.

 Bioremediation: using microorganisms to clean up the environment